Observational daily and regional photovoltaic solar energy production for the Netherlands: Results

-The uncertainty margins of the (specific) annual yields are incredibly small (of the order of 0.05\%).
-We briefly return to the method we described in sections 4.2--4.4 to examine why this could be the case.
-The outcomes in Tables \ref{table:scenarios} and \ref{table:scenarios2} were obtained through a two--part process.
-First we made 50 different "observations" of the metadata through our normalisation process: for a chosen scenario, we imposed that the 3D distributions of our parameters were the same for every day of the year.
-Secondly, we randomly selected one of these 50 observations and used this to construct a 2D probability density function, which we applied to our PV systems database.
-This step was performed 500 different times.
-The small uncertainty margins could arise due to both steps.
-Since the pvoutput sample is so small, making 50 different observations of the meta data may not produce an overall large variation in the different probability density functions.
-Another reason could be the resolution of the 2D probability density function ($0.5~kWh/m^2$ x $0.5~kWh/kWp$) being too coarse, smoothing out a lot of smaller scale effects.
-It would be interesting to check by how much the uncertainties change as a function of the grid resolution.
-Another contributing factor is that the PV systems database is very large: several hundreds of thousands of records are contained within it.
-Therefore the high number implies that differences on a micro level average out.
-This is further compounded by the fact that differences on a daily basis will average out when summing up 365 (or 366 in the case of 2016) days.
-This is confirmed by the observation that the uncertainties on the daily yield are an order of magnitude higher than the annual yield.
-Finally, we would like to remind the reader that a bias is possible due to the choices we made when we were cleaning the data, which will have influenced the types of populations that made our final cut.\\
+The uncertainty margins $\sigma_{Y_{s,a}}$ and $\sigma_{Y_{a}}$ are on the order of 0.05\%.
+We see four possible explanations for these small margins: the pvoutput sample is quite small and therefore the variation between the 50 `realisations' of the data for any choice of $p(x|H)$ could be small.
+Secondly, the choice of $H_{d}-Y_{d}$ bins ($0.5~kWh/m^2~\textrm{x}~0.5~kWh/kWp$) when evaluating $p_{d}(Y|H)$, could be too coarse, causing a lot of smaller scale effects to smooth out.
+Future work could include examining by how much $\sigma$ changes as a function of the bin resolution.
+Thirdly, differences on a micro level possibly average out due to the very large size of the PV systems database, which contains hundreds of thousands of entries.
+This is further compounded by the fact that differences in $Y_{d}$ will average out anyway when aggregating to $Y_{a}$.
+This is confirmed by the observation that $\sigma_{Y_{d}}$ is an order of magnitude higher than $\sigma_{Y_{a}}$.
+Finally, we would like to remind the reader that a bias is possible due to the choices we made when we cleaned the data. \\